 Demo (free, for evaluation purposes, or for playing games while connected to a GM Client with a Floating License available)

-Any updates or patches to the program will be free.
-An update is anything that doesn’t increase the version number of the application (e.g., BRPG v1.8).
+Any updates or patches to the program are and will continue to be free.
+An update is anything that doesn’t increase the version number of the application (e.g., BRPG v1.9).
 Updates may include bug fixes, and/or they may have some new features added.
-Version 1 will get periodic updates up until Version 2 is released, at which point the only updates released for v1.x will be bug fixes.

-Lastly, it is possible to upgrade a Player Client to a GM Client, simply by paying the current difference in price between the license types.
+Lastly, it is possible to upgrade a Player Client to a GM Client.
 An Upgrade link on the Store page makes this easy to do.
-Note that it won’t be possible to downgrade your license, even if upgrading to a new version (e.g., you can’t go from a BRPG v1.8 GM Client license to a BRPG v2.0 Player Client).